sidmund/tapeworm/README.md

 tapeworm is a scraper and downloader written in Rust.
 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and can download whatever yt-dlp can download. tapeworm is not just a wrapper for yt-dlp, but sets itself apart with the features:

-- Scrape websites for URLs based on user-provided queries, see [supported websites](#supported-websites-for-scraping)
+- Scrape websites for URLs or queries, see [supported websites](#supported-websites-for-scraping)
-- Download (scraped) URLs
+- Download (scraped) URLs and queries
 - Manage different yt-dlp configurations

 ## Is this for you?

-If you just need to download URL(s), use yt-dlp. yt-dlp also has options for specifying an input file and configuration files.
+If you just need to download URL(s), use yt-dlp. yt-dlp has options for specifying an input file and configuration files. yt-dlp also works with queries like `yt-dlp ytsearch:"query"`.
 If that is not enough and you need some of the following features, tapeworm is for you:

-- You want to have both URLs and queries as inputs, where the queries are automatically used to scrape relevant URLs
+- You want to obtain URLs/queries from sites not supported by yt-dlp, e.g. yt-dlp cannot download from Spotify; but tapeworm can scrape Spotify for song information and will download the songs using `ytsearch` queries
 - You want a single application to both store URLs and for downloading them
 - You want to setup different download options for different sets of input URLs, and be able to easily configure and invoke them.
 E.g. you have a music and a video library and want a single application to easily download sources for them with the right options
 - You like the abstraction tapeworm provides by never having to specify the config file yourself, or worrying about what file to store URLs in, as this can all be done with simple tapeworm commands